ns-openvpn

 Authentications methods

-Each user must have an entry of type user or local-user inside users UCI configuration file and must have at least the following fields:
+Each user must have an entry of type user or local-user inside users UCI configuration file

-• openvpn_enabled: can be 0 or 1, if set to 0 the user can’t authenticate itself
+openvpn_enabled: can be0or1, if set to0the user can’t authenticate itself

 Each user can have also the following options: